iturdikulov/notes/array operations.md

 - End - one step, we know index where to place, because we have beginning address and size of array.
 But keep in mind, we need to allocate more memory for array while inserting, which cost some time/operations.
-- Beginning or in the middle, this operation require shifting data.
+- Beginning or in the middle, this operation requires shifting data.
 In the worst case (begging of array) it's $N+1$ steps, where $N$ is a number of items in array.

 Inserting element into array at index means we insert it at the right place of that index and shift all elements to the right.